dansmyers/IntroToCS-Fall-2019/Labs/2-Variables.md

 Tip: you don't strictly need them for this problem, but please use variables for your calculations.

+## I Should Have Bought Ten Years Ago

+Bitcoin is currently trading at a rate of about 3583.56 U.S. Dollars to 1 Bitcoin

+Write a program that can convert a number of Bitcoins to dollars.
+Use `final double` to represent the exchange rate.

+How many dollars are obtained by exchanging .25 BTC?

+## Temperature Conversion

+A classic example.

+To convert a temperature of F degrees Fahrenheit into Celsius, use

+    C = (F - 32) * (5 / 9)

+Write a program that can perform this temperature conversion.
+What is the conversion for 85 degrees Fahrenheit?

+Hint: make sure you don't get zero!

 ## Double Math

 Recall that all of the data in our Java programs must ultimately be stored on a real, physical computer.
 This implies that there must be **limitations** for the range and precision of values that can be represented in Java programs.